A2Amir/Statistical-Considerations-in-Testing/README.md

  it's worth noting that these cautions also apply to invariant metrics.
 The more invariant metrics you test, the more likely it will be that some test will show a statistically significant difference even if the groups tested are drawn from equivalent populations.
 However, it might not be a good idea to apply a correction factor to individual tests since we want to avoid larger issues with interpretation later on.

+ # Early Stopping

+If you peek at the results of an experiment before data collection is complete, and choose to stop early because the test is showing statistical significance, you run the risk of a significant increase in your Type I error rate: believing that your experiment had an effect, when in fact it did not.
+In [this notebook](), I'll duplicate the assertion of **doing a single peek halfway through the run-time will increase a base Type I error rate** from 5% to about 8.6%  for an experiment based on a single traditional statistical test.